ANSSI-FR/rust-guide/src/en/naming.md

 - `SCREAMING_SNAKE_CASE` for statics and constants,
 - `'lowercase` for lifetimes.

-The [Rust API Guidelines] also prescribes more precise naming conventions for some particular constructions:
+The [@rust-guidelines] also prescribes more precise naming conventions for some particular constructions:

 - (C-CONV) for conversion methods (`as_`, `to_`, `into_`),